moderndatacompany/dataos.info/docs/resources/stacks/container/deploying_images_on_a_private_dockerhub.md

 ## Reference the secret within the Container YAML

 Specify the name of the secret and add it to the "secrets" attribute of the service section in the Container Service/ Workflow YAML file.
-This will mount the Dataos secret directory on each replica of your Service and/or Workflow in the directory specified by the environment variable
+This will mount the DataOS secret directory on each replica of your Service and/or Workflow in the directory specified by the environment variable

 ```yaml
 name: example-container